-I am the Director for Science at the European Southern Observatory (ESO), on secondment from the Institute for Astronomy (IfA), part of the University of Edinburgh, where I am Professor of Astrophysics.
-I was previously a PPARC Advanced Fellow (Ernest Rutherford Fellowships nowadays) at the IfA and a lecturer at University College London.
+I am an astronomer at the European Southern Observatory (ESO), and an emeritus/adjunct Professor at the University of Edinburgh, in Scotland, Macquarie University, in Sydney, and at the Dublin Institute for Advanced Studies, in Ireland.
+I was previously Director for Science at ESO (2014-23), and Professor of Astrophysics at the Institute for Astronomy (IfA), which is part of the University of Edinburgh, an individual merit research scientist at the UK Astronomy Technology Centre, a PPARC Advanced Fellow (Ernest Rutherford Fellowships nowadays) at the IfA, and a lecturer at University College London.

-I hold an Advanced Grant, COSMICISM (related publications; philosophical aside), from the European Research Council, which aims to study the formation and evolution of galaxies, mainly via observations at far-infrared, submillimetre and radio wavelengths.
+From 2013-18 I held an Advanced Grant, COSMICISM (related publications; philosophical aside), from the European Research Council, which aimed to study the formation and evolution of galaxies, mainly via observations at far-infrared, submillimetre and radio wavelengths.
 I currently lead science projects with the Atacama Large Millimetre/Submillimetre Array (ALMA) in Chile and the National Radio Astronomy Observatory's Jansky Very Large Array (JVLA) near Socorro in New Mexico.
-My time is split between managing the Directorate of Science at ESO, supervising PhD students, writing proposals to use or build telescopes, analysing data, and writing papers - 36 and 52 refereed papers as first and second author, respectively (all refereed, 1st author refereed; 2nd author refereed) - working in a field I perceive to represent the divine intersection of science and art.
+My time is split between my duties at ESO, supervising PhD students, writing proposals to use or build telescopes, analysing data, and writing papers - 36 and 53 refereed papers as first and second author, respectively (all refereed, 1st author refereed; 2nd author refereed; https://orcid.org/0000-0001-5118-1313) - working in a field I perceive to represent the divine intersection of science and art.
 What I do is esoteric by most standards, but normal in astrophysics.
 I meddle mainly with faint smudges in far-flung regions of the Universe.
 The golden rule seems to be that I get interested in things that are ridiculously difficult to study and explain.

 THE DARK SIDE OF GALAXY FORMATIONThe submillimetre waveband gives access to redshifted far-infrared emission from very dusty, active galaxies in the distant Universe - UV photons from hot, young stars which have been absorbed by cool dust particles and re-emitted at much longer wavelengths.